-- In 2004 Ireland was the first country in the world to introduce a countrywide ban on smoking in the workplace and pubs/restaurants.
+- In 2004 Ireland was the first country to introduce a countrywide ban on smoking in the workplace and pubs/restaurants.

-- Ireland is responsible for a lot of inventions such as Colour photography, Whiskey Distilling, Ejector Seat, Guided Missile, Guinness, Hypodermic Syringe, Modern Tractor, Tank, TransAtlantic Calls, Flavoured Crisps, Portable defibrillator, Rubber-soled shoes.
+- Ireland is responsible for many inventions such as Colour photography, Whiskey Distilling, Ejector Seat, Guided Missile, Guinness, Hypodermic Syringe, Modern Tractor, Tank, TransAtlantic Calls, Flavoured Crisps, Portable defibrillator, and Rubber-soled shoes.

 - Founded in 1745, the Rotunda Hospital in Dublin is the world’s oldest continuously operating maternity hospital.

 - Blarney is celebrated the world over for a stone on the parapet that is said to endow whoever kisses it with the eternal gift of eloquence – the ‘Gift of the Gab.’

 - Irish Wolfhounds are the tallest dog breed in the world.